Converg3nce/matic-docs/docs/home/blockchain-basics/import-account-to-metamask.md

 You can always import your account to Metamask if you're using any other web/mobile wallet.
 All you need to to make sure that you have a backup of your seedphrase.

+If you're using Matic Wallet then you can backup you seedpharse by going to the Settings and then clicking **Show Passphrase**.

 If you don't have the seedphrase you will be unable to import your account to Metamask.

 ### Installing Metamask